Information for Authors

 SMJ welcomes submission of high quality systematic reviews that are within the scope of the journal and address important health outcome.

 The author should follow the PRISMA checklist while preparing the systematic review and provide the checklist during submission.
+Author should also include the PROSPERO Registration number upon submission.
+Systematic Reviews can be registered in PROSPERO.

 The abstract should not exceed 300 words while the manuscript should not be more than 4000 words.
 References should not exceed 100.